 PAS/HAB is either doing things for people who can't do them for themselves or teaching people to do things they want to learn to do.
 The person with Intellectual Disability understands what is most important to them, and PAS HAB services are to be designed around that.
 PAS/HAB requires an extensive but comprehensive assessment with prescriptive hours based on the individual's abilities.
 Still, the goal is for the individual to get the support they need to gain independence and actively participate in the community.

-CHALLENGING BEHAVIORS PROGRAM (CBP) AND CHILDREN'S AUTISM PROGRAM (CAP)
+Applied Behavioral Analysis (ABA) Services AND CHILDREN'S AUTISM PROGRAM (CAP)

 These are Behavior Support programs.
 Individuals are referred based on their behaviors considered challenging (or problem).
 Behaviors are analyzed, and Behavior Support programs are developed and implemented to address those behaviors and to teach new skills or replacement behaviors.
 The CAP is for children aged 7-15 with a diagnosis of autism and includes focused clinical services at a higher intensity than is typical in a normal behavior support plan.
 Both programs include Board Certified Behavior Analysts and Behavior Support Specialists.